 Don't try to do this yourself.

 Get some help understanding this.
-I can't recommend enough, find a good tax expert to help you with your taxes.
+I can't recommend this enough: Find a good tax expert to help you with your taxes.
 They'll save you a lot more than what you'll pay them.
-Sit down with them to get an idea what you need to do to prepare for tax season.
+Sit down with them to get an idea of what you need to do to prepare for tax season.

 Step 2: Educate yourself

 Even if you're not at the point where you understand taxes, it doesn't mean you can't be.

-Try and get a good understanding of how taxes work for independent contractors.
-You can start with our Tax Guide.
-It's a complete guide with a series of in depth articles on just about everything you could ask about taxes when you contract with food delivery companies.
+Seek to understand how taxes work for independent contractors.
+You can start with our Doordash Tax Guide.
+It's a complete guide with a series of in-depth articles on just about everything you could ask about taxes when you contract with food delivery companies.